push-based/nx-verdaccio/README.md

 This solution allows for **parallel execution** of tests, which was not possible before due to conflicts with file systems and package managers.

-- ⏱️No more waiting for tests to run sequentially.
+- ⏱️ No more waiting for tests to run sequentially.
 With isolated environments, each E2E test can run independently without interfering with others.
-- ⏱️Environment setup and test setup are separated, which means **significantly faster execution** of the tests and less overhead in CPU and general runtime.
+- ⏱️ Environment setup and test setup are separated, which means **significantly faster execution** of the tests and less overhead in CPU and general runtime.

 ### ⚡ Task Performance - Optimized Execution